Free Medical Camps

 Since 2016 Rainbow For Africa UK has been training and supporting healthcare professionals, mainly nurses and midwives, operating in remote areas, to become proficient in the use of ultrasounds in general medicine and particularly in mother and child health.
 At least 2 courses each ear have been delivered.

-Among other ECOO projects in October 2018 our team reached out Sio Port Sub County Hospital where, following a two days intense training, with future commitment of local and provincial authorities, an ultrasound machine was donated to the local health authorities.
+Among other ECOO projects our team reached out Sio Port Sub County Hospital where, following a two days intense training, with future commitment of local and provincial authorities, an ultrasound machine was donated to the local health authorities.
 This was the first ever diagnostic imaging available at this hospital.